c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 ## Disable Window Tiling Apps (MacBook)

 If you use window tiling apps such as [Rectangle](https://rectangleapp.com/) or [Magnet](https://magnet.crowdcafe.com/), it's strongly recommended to disable/close them before the exam.
-Their keyboard shortcuts can conflict with the exam workstation, causing unexpected behavior when using shortcuts such as *⌘ + ←* and *⌘ + →*.
+Their keyboard shortcuts can conflict with the exam workstation, causing unexpected behavior when using shortcuts such as __⌘ + ←/→/↑/↓__.

 ## History Search by Prefix